-President Bonnie Golden was born and raised in Chicago, and has lived in Tucson since 1977.
-After a 30 year career in the education field, first at the University of Arizona and then at Pima Community College, she is currently consulting and teaching.
-She’s the author of two books, and she has been the recipient of the Outstanding Faculty Award from the Pima Community College Foundation and the Campus Gem Award from the Downtown campus.
-She’s a certified yoga teacher and practitioner.
-Bonnie teaches yoga at Yogaflow, Pima Community College, and Handmaker.
-Bonnie holds a BS in education from University of Illinois Champaign/Urbana, a MEd from the University of Arizona, and she has completed substantial post-master’s course work in higher education.
+President Bonnie J. Golden was born and raised in Chicago, and has lived in Tucson since 1977.
+After a long career in the education field, including writing and managing grants, and also teaching and counseling at the University of Arizona and Pima Community College, she is currently teaching and consulting.
+She's the author of two books, and she has been the recipient of the Outstanding Faculty Award from the Pima Community College Foundation and the Campus Gem Award from the Downtown campus.
+Bonnie is a certified yoga teacher and practitioner.
+She teaches yoga at The Yoga Tree and Pima Community College, as well as a leadership course.
+Bonnie holds a BS in education from University of Illinois Champaign/Urbana, a M.Ed from the University of Arizona, and she has completed substantial post-master's course work in higher education.
 In 2005, Bonnie became an adult bat mitzvah.
-Bonnie is Secretary of the Temple Board, chairs the Temple Spirituality Initiative, chaired the membership committee, and has worked on the Temple dues committee, nominating committee, and the Madrich program, has chanted for Project Ezra, participated in the leadership development class, taken the Zohar class, and been an active participant in the B'nai Mitzvah Kiddush group.
-Her husband of 33 years is Norm, a teacher at Mansfield Middle School.
+Bonnie has been a Temple board member, including terms as Vice-President and as Secretary, since 2006.
+She has chaired the Temple Spirituality Initiative and the membership committee, and has worked on the Temple dues committee, nominating committee, the Madrich program, has chanted for Project Ezra, participated in the leadership development class, taken the Zohar class, and been an active participant in the B'nai Mitzvah Kiddush group.
+Her husband of 36 years is Norm, a teacher at Mansfield Middle School.
 The Goldens have two wonderful sons.
-Sam, a composer and musician, and Jesse, a freshman at ASU.
+Sam, a composer and musician, and Jesse, a sophomore at ASU.

 Vice President/Treasurer Scott Arden is Vice President and Treasurer of Temple Emanu-El.
 He moved to Tucson in 2007 with his wife, Sue, and children, Joshua and Miriam.
 Scott joined the Temple Board in 2010 and was elected Vice President in 2011.
 His roles at Temple include chairing the Finance Committee and assisting with strategic planning.
 He was active in the early days of the Men's Club, and has appeared in five Temple Purim Shpiels.